PatrunoLuca/PatrunoLuca/README.md

 ### 👩‍💻  About Me :
 - :wave: Hi, I’m @PatrunoLuca.
 I'm a student of G.B Vico in Naples!
-- :seedling: I’m currently trying to master CSS
+- :seedling: I’m currently trying to make a school project with Arduino and nodeJS

 ---